nseddon/Phishing_versus_Legitimate_Sites/README.md

 ## Machine Learning
 To analyze the data, we chose to use two machine learning models to thoroughly dissect the data.
 We completed a logistical regression model and the balanced random forest clarifier.

+### Data Prep
+Our data contained 50 columns containing one independent variable and one unique "ID" variable and 10,000 rows.
+Half of the data rows contained data on phishing websites while the other 5,000 rows contained data on legitimate websites.

+We prepared our data according to the project constraints to separate our single data set into three.
+The first set contained 25 columns including the ID columns.
+The second set contained the remaining 25 columns including an ID column.
+Our third dataset contained the ID variable with the Class or independent variable.

+To conduct our machine learning training and testing datasets , we joined the first two sets to contain all of dependent data and the third set to contain our independent variable.
+We separated our testing using the traditional 70/30 training/testing split.

 ### Logisitical Regression Model
 We conducted a logisitical regression model on all the variables in our data when compared to the dependent variable of Class Label.
 We found that the model predicted 92% of both the phishing sites and the legitimate sites in the testing data, with F1 = .92.
 ![image](https://user-images.githubusercontent.com/89048287/150245799-7bc120c7-2996-4552-8aec-98a1d11f86df.png)